hudora/node-http-auth-proxy/README.md

   and the user's email address.
 Both values have to be sent as GET parameters with the names configured in the `settings.json`.
 You will find an example authentication server in the file [authserver.js](https://github.com/hudora/node-http-auth-proxy/blob/master/doc/authserver.js).
+* the email adresse of the authenticated user will be forwarded to the server secured by the proxy by the means of an additional HTTP request header, 'x-auth-proxy-username'.
+The destination server might react by filtering or modifying its response to the request depending on which user was authenticated by the proxy.

 Exceptions